cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 # Acknowledgments
 {:numbered="false"}

-We would like to thank Simo Sorce, Ilari Liusvaara, Neil Madden, Anders Rundgren, David Waite, Russ Housley, Filip Skokan, and Lucas Prabel for their comments and reviews of this document.
+We would like to thank Simo Sorce, Ilari Liusvaara, Neil Madden, Anders Rundgren, David Waite, Russ Housley, Filip Skokan, Peter Yee, and Lucas Prabel for their comments and reviews of this document.